 Simplus

 Simplus is headquartered in Salt Lake City, with additional offices in San Francisco, Chicago, Boston, Atlanta, Australia, and the Philippines.
-The company specializes in implementing quote-to-cash solutions and have dedicated services for manufacturers.
+The company specializes in implementing quote-to-cash solutions and has dedicated services for manufacturers.

 Mountainpoint

 Mountain Point is based in Charlotte, NC.
-Their Salesforce implementation services are focused exclusively on manufacturing and industrial industries.
+Their Salesforce implementation services are specifically tailored to the manufacturing and industrial sectors.
 Mountain Point was founded in 2013.

 Coastal Cloud

 Coastal Cloud is headquartered in Palm Coast, FL.
 Additional offices in Louisville and Steamboat Springs, CO.
-In addition to manufacturing, Coastal Cloud specializes in implementing Salesforce for the education, healthcare, high tech, and real estate industries.
+In addition to manufacturing, Coastal Cloud specializes in implementing Salesforce solutions for the education, healthcare, high-tech, and real estate industries.

 Strategic Growth Inc.